 Botanical Name: Zingiber mioga

 The blossoms and shoots of Myoga Ginger are used in cooking.
-They have a light, refreshing flavor and a powerful, pungent scent.
+They have a light, refreshing flavour and a powerful, pungent scent.
 Japanese ginger, commonly known as Myoga ginger or just Myoga, is a perennial, herbaceous plant native to Japan and the Korean peninsula.

 Myoga may be grown in somewhat shaded beds or in pots inside or outdoors.
 It was not formerly prevalent in the United States, but it is now more easily found in nurseries.
 They will grow to around 18 inches tall, but if you fertilize them, they may grow twice as tall.
 To consume, the buds and young shoots are picked.